inrupt/artifact-generator/README.md

 node index.js
 ```

-...we should see the following output:
+...and you should see the following output:
 ```
 [demo]$ node index.js
 What is Pet Rock 'shininess'?